 Above is the original tutorial video.
 If you need more detailed information, then you can read the following:

 Similar to priming a canvas before painting, what you'll be doing here is creating the basis of your finished piece.
 It doesn't take long, but is an important stage.

 First, select the area that you wish to cover.
 It doesn't have to be big.
 In the accompanying video, the size I used was only 63mm x 35mm.
 You don't need to rely on a border either.
 I usually create these works without one.
 It was only used in the video to centre it more in the shot.

 Lightly shade the area with your pencil.
 Don't use too much pressure at this point, so hold your pencil loosely to apply an even layer.
-You may only need one covering, but you can add more if you like, with a maximum of three.
+You may only need one covering, but you can add more if you like.
 A second layer, shaded from a different angle, can help prevent any slanting of the final image.

 You may shade these layers however you choose.
 If it helps, you can even lightly smudge the shaded area with your finger.
 It's a basic shading technique which tends to be sneered upon by a very sniffy artworld, but if it works for you, then it's fine.